Hints and tips - five minute read

-Many universities offer EPQ support, including Manchester, Exeter and York.
-This support includes things like guides to academic writing and guides to research and evaluation.
+Many universities offer EPQ support (including Manchester, Exeter and York), which includes things like guides to academic writing and guides to research and evaluation.

-Future Learn in conjunction with the University of Bath even offer a free online course that you can sign up for.
+Future Learn (in conjunction with the University of Bath) offer a free online course that you can sign up for.

 OCR have a range of online student exemplars that cover different topics, outcomes and grades.
-These can be really useful if you’re not sure what an EPQ should look or feel like – and can also be inspirational.
+These are highly useful, if you’re not sure what an EPQ should look or feel like, and can also be inspirational.